joshrandall8478/joshrandall8478.github.io/src/pages/posts/interactive-rebasing.md

 unlisted: false
 ---
 I cannot find any other resources that cover this part of git rebasing, but this is important.

+Sometimes while working on a project, another project member or yourself may commit and push something accidentally that you didn't want to have added to the repository.
+This can be something sensitive like API secrets, plain text credentials, or other sensitive information.
+Removing these secrets and making a new commit may not be enough, since the secret is permanent in the git commit history.
+How do we effectively rewrite history itself, and remove the secret completely from the repository's commit history?

+Enter **git interactive rebasing**.

 Say if you want to edit a **specific** commit and use `git rebase -i` to do so, you may find that the commit that you select won't be added in the list of commits to edit.